tianbo-xie/lab/content/contact/contact.md

 # Order that this section appears on the page.
 weight: 10

-title: Opening Positions
+title: Contact
 subtitle:

 content:
   # Contact (edit or remove options as required)

-  email: Rachel.Schendel AT uky DOT edu
+  email: Tianbo.tse AT uky DOT edu
   phone:
   address:
     street: W.P.
 Garrigus Building Room 410